Accommodation in Yanbu

 Shutterstock.com

 Overlooking the Red Sea, Yanbu is deemed to be Saudi Arabia's second industrial city after Jubail, which is found on the Persian Gulf.
-In fact, Yanbu hosts many petrochemical refineries which occupy 24 km of coastline and over 7 km inland.
+In fact, Yanbu hosts many petrochemical refineries that occupy 24 km of coastline and are over 7 km inland.
 As you have guessed, the petrochemical refinery is this city's major economic pillar.
-Proximity with the Suez Canal makes Yanbu a strategically important hub for export and trade with European and African markets.
+Proximity to the Suez Canal makes Yanbu a strategically important hub for export and trade with European and African markets.

 Yanbu Al-Sinaiyah is the new, modern part of the city, which hosts the industrial area.
-Located about 350 kilometres northwest of Jeddah, it is a busy and vibrant place, welcoming at the same time, with unspoiled coral reefs and serene nature.
+Located about 350 kilometers northwest of Jeddah, it is a busy and vibrant place that is welcoming at the same time, with unspoiled coral reefs and serene nature.
 Yanbu Al-Sinaiyah is near the old part — Yanbu Al-Bahr — a historically rich trade route from and to the Arabian Peninsula, established before the dominance of the Roman Empire.

-Today, both the old and the new parts are attractive for foreigners thanks to their modern infrastructure, recreation and public services, international airport which came into operation in 2009, etc.
+Today, both the old and the new parts are attractive to foreigners thanks to their modern infrastructure, recreation, and public services, as well as an international airport that came into operation in 2009.

 Types of accommodation in Yanbu